COACHED SUMMER SESSIONS

 Drills 5-10 mins - for good running technique.

-Main session 20-30 mins.
+Main session 20-40 mins.

-How to get the most out of track sessions.
+How to get the most out of track sessions

 6. Allow sufficient recovery time after the session.
 Recovery is an essential part of training, as it is when the adaption to the increased workload occurs.
 ‘Going off for a 5-miler to top-up on the distance’ shows complete lack of understanding about what the session is trying to achieve, and good training practices in general.
+But jogging or cycling home after the session is fine and can be considered an extension of the cool down.